A bunion is a common deformity at the base of your big toe which may cause foot pain or make it difficult finding shoes that fit.

 If you have a bunion, you may notice:

-Although bunions often require no medical treatment, see your GP or a doctor who specializes in treating foot disorders (podiatrist or orthopaedic foot specialist) if you have:
+Although bunions often need no medical treatment, see your GP or a doctor who specialises in treating foot disorders (podiatrist or orthopaedic foot specialist) if you have:

-Usually, your doctor will be able to tell you if you have a bunion after conducting a simple assessment.
+Usually, your doctor can tell you if you have a bunion after conducting a simple assessment.
 They'll look at your feet and toes and watch you walk.